Paul Matthews Road, Rosedale – Pedestrian improvements Paul Matthews Road, Rosedale – Pedestrian improvements

 Traffic signals will give pedestrians and cyclists a safer crossing facility by stopping traffic.

 A cycling route connecting Rosedale to Unsworth Heights starts just north of the proposed crossing location.
-This crossing will also cater for all cyclists using the cycleway.
+This crossing will also cater for all cyclists using the cycleway. - Concern that both traffic signals and a raised crossing at 43 Paul Matthews are not necessary and either would be sufficient on their own.

 The traffic signals will give pedestrians a safer crossing facility by stopping the flow of traffic, and the raised table will reduce the speed of vehicles approaching the crossing.